ovadiaomer/myHeritage/README.md

    pip install -r requirements.txt

 ## Running the Tests
-To execute the tests, use the pytest command from the project root (Test reports and results will be generated, with sorted plans being saved in tests/results):
+To execute the tests, use the pytest command from the project /tests folder (Test reports and results will be generated, with sorted plans being saved in tests/results):
   ```bash
   pytest